LukeShortCloud/rootpages/markdown/openstack.md

     * [ libvirt ] inject_key = false
 	    * Do not inject SSH keys via Nova.
 This should be handled by the Nova's metadata service.
 This will either be "openstack-nova-api" or "openstack-nova-metadata-api" depending on your setup.
     * [ DEFAULT ] enabled_apis = osapi_compute,metadata
-	    * Enable support for the Nova API, and Nova's metadata API.
+	    * Enable support for the Nova API and Nova's metadata API.
 If "metedata" is specified here, then the "openstack-nova-api" handles the metadata and not "openstack-nova-metadata-api."
     * [ api_database ] connection = connection=mysql://nova:password@10.1.1.1/nova_api
     * [ database ] connection = mysql://nova:password@10.1.1.1/nova
 	    * For the controller nodes, specify the connection SQL connection string.
 In this example it uses MySQL, the MySQL user "nova" with a password called "password", it connects to the IP address "10.1.1.1" and it is using the database "nova."